 Cash.
-Net cash used in operating activities for the three months ended March 31, 2002 was \$26.0 million, as compared to \$42.3 million for the same period in 2001.
-The decrease in cash used was attributable to a lower net investment in working capital, partially offset by a larger net loss during 2002 as compared to 2001.
+Net cash provided by operating activities for the six months ended June 30, 2002 was \$80.2 million, as compared to \$98.3 million for the same period in 2001.
+The decrease in cash provided was attributable to lower operating income offset by a lower net investment in net working capital in the 2002 period.

-Net cash used in investing activities for the three months ended March 31, 2002 was \$47.0 million, as compared to \$251.5 million for the same period in 2001.
-The decrease in cash used was attributable to expenditures on acquisitions during 2001.
+Net cash used in investing activities for the six months ended June 30, 2002 was \$103.2 million, as compared to \$319.3 million for the same period in 2001.
+The decrease in cash used was attributable to expenditures on acquisitions during the 2001 period and lower capital spending in the 2002 period.

-Net cash provided by financing activities for the first quarter 2001 was \$41.9 million, as compared to \$296.2 million for the same period in 2002.
-During 2002, we issued \$300 million senior notes, the proceeds of which were used to pay down \$290.4 million of senior credit facilities and to pay \$9.6 million of debt issuance costs.
-During the 2001 period, we issued \in 250 million senior subordinated notes, the proceeds of which were used, together with cash flows from operations and borrowings under our revolving credit facility, to fund acquisitions, capital expenditures and a portion of net working capital investment.
+Net cash provided by financing activities for the six months ended June 30, 2002 was \$0.3 million, as compared to \$234.0 million for the same period in 2002.
+In March 2002, we issued the 2002 HI Notes, the proceeds of which were used to pay down \$290.4 million of our senior secured credit facilities and to pay \$9.6 million of debt issuance costs.
+We used approximately \$58 million of the net proceeds to repay outstanding indebtedness under the revolving portion of our senior credit facilities.
+The balance of the net proceeds was used to repay amounts due under the term loan portion of our senior credit facilities, eliminating scheduled term loan amortization requirements in 2002 and substantially reducing scheduled term loan amortization requirements in 2003.
+During the 2001 period, we issued $\epsilon$ 250 million senior subordinated notes, the proceeds of which were used, together with cash flows from operations and borrowings under our revolving credit facility, to fund acquisitions, capital expenditures and a portion of net working capital investment.

 Debt.
-As of March 31, 2002, we had \$96.4 million of outstanding borrowings under our \$400 million revolving credit facility and had approximately \$56 million in cash balances.
-We also maintain \$60 million of short-term, discretionary overdraft facilities, of which \$16.3 million was available on March 31, 2002.
+As of June 30, 2002, we had \$67.0 million of outstanding borrowings under our \$400 million revolving credit facility and had \$66.3 million in cash balances.
+We also maintain \$60 million of short-term, discretionary overdraft facilities, of which \$15.7 million was available on June 30, 2002.
+We have agreed with our overdraft provider that, effective July 31, 2002, our overdraft facility will be reduced to \$30 million in anticipation of the possible expansion of our accounts receivable securitization program.
+See "-Securitization of Accounts Receivable" below.
+During this interim period, we expect that our revolving credit facility will be sufficient to fund short-term cash needs.

-As of March 31, 2002, we had outstanding variable rate borrowings of approximately 1,259 million and 115 million.
-For the three months ended March 31, 2002, the weighted average interest rates of these borrowings were 5.8% and 6.7%, respectively.
+As of June 30, 2002, we had outstanding variable rate borrowings of approximately \$1.2 billion and epsilon 132.2 million.
+For the six months ended June 30, 2002, the weighted average interest rates of these borrowings were 6.0% and 8.2%, respectively.
 These rates do not consider the effects of interest rate hedging activities.

 Senior Notes Offering.
-On March 18, 2002, we sold \$300 million aggregate principal amount of our 9.875% Senior Notes due 2009 in a private placement.
+On March 18, 2002, we sold \$300 million aggregate principal amount of our 2002 HI Notes in a private placement.
 We used approximately \$58 million of the net proceeds to repay outstanding indebtedness under the revolving portion of our senior secured credit facilities.
 The balance of the net proceeds was used to repay amounts due under the term loan portion of the senior secured credit facilities, eliminating scheduled term loan amortization requirements in 2002 and substantially reducing scheduled term loan amortization requirements in 2003.

 Contractual Obligations and Commercial Commitments.
-Our obligations under long-term debt (after giving effect to the amendment, dated March 15, 2002, to our senior secured credit facilities), lease agreements, and other contractual commitments are summarized below (dollars in millions):
+As of December 31, 2001, our obligations under long-term debt (after giving effect to the amendment, dated March 15, 2002 to our senior secured credit facilities), lease agreements, and other contractual commitments are summarized below (dollars in millions):